How Hard Can It Be?

 In Jozini, Zululand we shared a meal

-Whenever I visit Tobias he and Thulisiwe treat me to a lovely meal in their home.
+Whenever I visit Tobias and Thulisiwe’s home on the Makhatini Flats, they treat me to a lovely meal.
 This time it was curried chicken and phuthu.
-As always Thulisiwe gave me a bag of her home-grown roasted and salted peanuts to take home.
+As always, Thulisiwe gave me a bag of her home-grown roasted and salted peanuts to take home; plus, she gives us each a large leg of her home-grown chicken to nibble on the way.
+Padkos!

 DSCN8127